 Load generators are the machines that run the Vuser scripts in your scenarios.
 Each Vuser script that runs on a load generator results in a single Vuser.
 Each load generator can run multiple Vuser scripts, thereby resulting in multiple Vusers.
 While these Vusers run, they create load on your system, enabling you to analyze your system under load.

-Creating a load generator
+Creating load generators

 To create a load generator, you install LoadRunner's Load Generator software on a host computer.
 Load generators can be either Windows-based or Linux-based.
 For details on how to install the appropriate Load Generator software, see the LoadRunner Installation Guide.